mozzarellaV8/mozz/readme.md

 ## _Exploratory Data Analysis_
 ![EDA-01](pi.mozz/shop/mozz404-EDA-01.jpg)

+[**Exploratory Data Analysis**](http://www.ebay.com/itm/Exploratory-Data-Analysis-barely-readable-independently-published-reproduction/152370010036) by John W. Tukey

 Here is an unauthorized and some might say debauched reproduction of seminal John Tukey work **Exploratory Data Analysis**.

 Originally published in 1977 by Addison-Wesley, mozzarella.website is now making this classic available in a much harder-to-read format.
 Printed with monochrome lasers (w/ an inkjet cover), we used circular saw technology to trim the book to size before binding with our patented drill-and-machine-screw technique.

 Currently two copies exist but there is no set edition in place.

 Topics covered include: stem-and-leaf plots, effective comparison, plots of comparison, making and using two-way analyses, and much more.
 You may not be able to find a book with more stem-and-leaf plots.

-**** IMPORTANT NOTE ****
-All profit beyond cost-of-production (~$9.02) will be donated to datacarpentry.org, a 501(c)3 non-profit that is "building communities teaching universal data literacy."
-There is more information, mission, and classes on their website.

-[**Exploratory Data Analysis**](http://www.ebay.com/itm/Exploratory-Data-Analysis-barely-readable-independently-published-reproduction/152370010036) by John W. Tukey

 - 5.5" x 8.5" x 1.75"
 - 688 pages